Royal Oak Michigan Bankruptcy Office

 If you’re struggling with debt, contact us today to schedule a free consultation.
 We can evaluate your financial situation and goals and help you decide if bankruptcy is the best option for you.
 Filing a bankruptcy is a big decisions and we can help make sure you have the information you need to make the right choice.

-Michigan Bankruptcy lawyer Walter Metzen provides legal assistance to Detroit and the surrounding area including Adrian, Ann Arbor, Battle Creek, Bay City, Belleville, Canton, Clinton Township, Dearborn, Dearborn Heights, East Lansing, Flint, Grand Blanc, Grand Rapids, Hamtramck, Highland Park, Holland, Howell, Jackson, Lansing, Lincoln Park, Livonia, Macomb, Mount Pleasant, Muskegon, Niles, Northville, Plymouth, Port Huron, Redford, Rochester, Roseville, Saginaw, Sterling Heights, Taylor, Traverse City, Trenton, Troy, Warren, Westland, Wyandotte, Ypsilanti.
+Michigan Bankruptcy lawyer Walter Metzen provides legal assistance to Detroit and the surrounding area including Adrian, Ann Arbor, Bay City, Belleville, Canton, Clinton Township, Dearborn, Dearborn Heights, Flint, Grand Blanc, Hamtramck, Highland Park, Howell, Jackson, Lincoln Park, Livonia, Macomb, Mount Pleasant, Northville, Plymouth, Port Huron, Redford, Rochester, Royal Oak, Roseville, Saginaw, Sterling Heights, Taylor, Trenton, Troy, Warren, Westland, Wyandotte, Ypsilanti.